 "Better resourcing strategies, more diverse hiring practices, more flexible working patterns, better marketing of the marketing industry...all can make a difference in retaining and attracting talent."

+WFA MediaSense

+in crisis

+Summary and

 About this research

+research

-This joint WFA and MediaSense study examining global media talent was launched in May 2022 on the back of the Media2025 research which revealed how 56% of brands fe skills shortage was holding the industry back.
+This joint WFA and MediaSense study examining global media talent was launched in May 2022 on the back of the Media2025 research which revealed how 56% of brands felt that a skills shortage was holding the industry back.
 Concerns pointed to the rapid (and unanticipated) rise of eCommerce (and failure to suitably resource), excessive 'Covid-shedding' which had not been fully replenished, and an overall lack of investment in entry level talent and talent management.

-This research was designed to unpack this theme further, with input from ALL major stakeholders across the global media industry; brands, agencies, publishers & technology companies, across all key media markets.
+This research was designed to unpack this theme further, with input from ALL major stakeholders across the global media industry; brands, agencies, publishers & technology companies across all key media markets.

+In what has become the largest study of its kind, this study represents views from: